samuelhimmelstrup/good-tape-test/README.md

 I have used Tailwind for styling, and framer motion to add that ubiquitous scroll animation

-As an extracurricular I have implemented fetching of ten new random posts.
+As an extracurricular I have implemented fetching of ten new random post ("Show me some other stories").
 For this I have used Remix's action function pattern.
-This could also be done client-side, if we for example had to ensure that no duplicate posts were fetched
+This could be done client-side, if we for example had to ensure that no duplicate posts were fetched.

 ## Prototype

 I have also included a simple prototype of an Named Entity Recognition (NER) feature, which could help users with anonymization and GDRP compliance.

-Go to /prototype to check it out

 The genereal idea is that: